Not sure what Copywriting is?

-Colored Copywriter, a four part blog series, seeks to define copywriting from the perspective of non-white writers.
+Copy in Color, a three part blog series, seeks to define copywriting from the perspective of non-white writers.
 It also aims to highlight diversity and inclusion (or lack thereof) in the copywriting industry.

 Sit back and read up on the experiences of these talented writers!

-Today’s guest on the Colored Copywriter is Jonathan Tarin.
+Today’s guest on Copy in Color is Jonathan Tarin.
 He’s from Chihuahua, Chihuahua Mexico and has lived in various parts of the US growing up.

 From brand communication to shopper marketing, Jonathan has plenty of experience in the advertising industry.
 I interviewed him to see what roles copywriting and multiculturalism have played in his career.